Eyeing lockdown exit, Singapore to test all nursing homes

 Gan said tests at all the nursing homes would be completed by early June, while a further 9,000 staff working at the homes have already been tested.
-Some 2,600 nursing home staff have also been moved into hotels to minimise the risk of infection, he added.
+Some 2,600 nursing home staff are also being moved into hotels to minimize the risk of infection, he added.
 Singapore, which already has one of the highest testing rates in the world at 2,500 tests per 100,000 people, said earlier this week said it was planning a 500% increase in its virus-testing capacity.

 - READ MORE ON: